faizaan1abd/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     mkdir -p $DOTNET_ROOT
     ```

      >**Note**: Azure Cloud Shell often does not have admin privileges, so you need to install .NET in your home directory.
-So here Your creating a separate `.dotnet` directory under your home directory to isolate your configuration.
+So here you are creating a separate `.dotnet` directory under your home directory to isolate your configuration.
      - `DOTNET_ROOT` specifies where your .NET runtime and SDK are located (in your `$HOME/.dotnet directory`).
      - `PATH=$DOTNET_ROOT:$PATH` ensures that the locally installed .NET SDK can be accessed globally by your terminal.
      - `mkdir -p $DOTNET_ROOT` this creates the directory where the .NET runtime and SDK will be installed.